January 7, 2020 | Megha Lakhchaura

 On the surface, this might sound a lot like the same point raised above.
 It certainly stems from the same functionality of being able to switch between numerous service providers.
-The difference here is that “no stranded assets” is how OCPP protects you from a potential drop in service.
-No vendor lock-in is how OCPP protects you from being stuck with a service you are unhappy with—regardless of whether it’s operational or not.
+The difference here is that having “no stranded assets” is how OCPP protects you from a potential drop in service.
+Being free from vendor lock-in is how OCPP protects you from being stuck with a service you're unhappy with—regardless of whether it’s operational or not.

-If the station you had installed initially was OCPP-certified, instead of being handcuffed to increasingly expensive network fees, you could easily reconfigure your stations to run on software that is more affordable.
+If the station you installed initially had been OCPP-certified, instead of being handcuffed to increasingly expensive network fees, you could easily reconfigure your charging stations to run on software that's more affordable.

 There are a lot of different network providers out there, offering lots of different features and coming in at a wide range of prices.
-With OCPP-certified hardware, you can be sure you’ll find your glass slipper, and change your network to grow alongside you.
+With OCPP-certified hardware, you can be sure you’ll find your glass slipper, and be able to change your network to grow alongside you.

 OCPP keeps EV charging manufacturers from sitting on their laurels.
-With the knowledge that site hosts have the power to switch out their network provider at a moment’s notice, there is a powerful incentive for them to continue innovating at a rapid pace.
-We have all seen how tumultuous the technology sector can be.
-A company who is on top of the food chain today could be usurped by a disruptive startup tomorrow.
-With OCPP you ensure that you’ll never be tied to some EV relic.
+With the knowledge that site hosts have the power to switch out their network provider at a moment’s notice, there's a powerful incentive for them to continue innovating at a rapid pace.
+We've all seen how tumultuous the technology sector can be.
+A company that's on top of the food chain today could be usurped by a disruptive startup tomorrow.
+With OCPP, you ensure that you’ll never be tied to some EV relic.

 OCPP also keeps service prices competitive.
 When the site host retains the ability to swap out their network whenever they want, networks end up finding ways to reduce service fees.
-With OCPP you never have to worry about being a captive audience or forced into paying inflated fees for your charging station network—because if that happened, you can just swap it for a cheaper one!
+With OCPP, you never have to worry about being a captive audience or forced into paying inflated fees for your EV charging station network—because, if that happens, you can just swap it for a cheaper one!

-OCPP stations and networks increase driver choice of access to compatible charging stations.
-Drivers subscribed to a particular open charging network may worry less about where they roam because there are an increasing amount of charging stations that work with their charging service provider.
-This interoperability results in a larger pool of charging stations that are able to be used by drivers.
+OCPP stations and networks increase driver choice through wider access to compatible EV charging stations.
+Drivers subscribed to a particular open charging network worry less about where they roam because there are an increasing amount of charging stations that work with their charging service provider.

 OCPP stations and networks also ensure that drivers get a fair price.
 If a driver was forced to only charge at stations which were part of a closed network service provider (like a locked cell phone), the business owner and the network could add any cost they wish to the bottom-line utilization price.
-This could mean that a driver ends up paying over the odds for a service purely because both the charging station owner and network provider know that there are no compatible stations close to compete with.
+This could mean that a driver ends up paying more for a service purely because both the charging station owner and network provider know that there are no compatible stations nearby to compete with.

 Several networks and hardware manufacturers claim their products are based on open standards.
-Until now, customers had no way of being sure of this, and they relied on the word of the vendor.
+Until now, customers had no way of being sure of this and had to rely on the word of the vendor.
 However, customers can now be assured that they’re investing in the real deal.